-Responding to the pleas from desperate animal owners, Hiroshi Hoshi and Leo Hoshi helped rescue over 200 animals that were lost and “left behind” during the devastating tsunami in Japan two years ago.
-During these efforts they witnessed the...March 15, 2013/3 Comments
+Responding to the pleas from desperate animal owners, Hiroshi Hoshi and Leo Hoshi helped rescue animals that were “left behind” during the devastating tsunami in Japan two years ago.
+They saved over 200 animal lives and reunited beloved pets...March 15, 2013/3 Comments

 Hachi’s Story Touches the Life of a Champion Race Horse.
 One year ago, to the day, Hachiko the horse won the Poonawalla Breeders’ Multi-Million (PBMM).
 The coveted race is the most sought-after competition after the India Derby.
 The newly crowned...March 15, 2013/No comment

 Tiny Dog with a Big, Brave Heart!
 I receive emails about animal devotion, heroics and messages about faithful dogs from all around the world.
 Here’s another heartwarming story to share about Sophie, a very tenacious and brave dog friend.
 A sweet...February 9, 2013/2 Comments

 One man will always be associated with Fukushima’s animals – 55-year-old Naoto Matsumura, a former construction worker who lives in the 12.5 mile exclusion zone to care for its four-legged survivors.
 He is known as the “Guardian of Fukushima...March 6, 2012/1 comment

 After watching Hachiko’s loyalty in the film “Hachi: A Dog’s Tale,” Katherine Heigl started an initiative to help save homeless canines.
 The actress recently blogged for iVillage’s CelebVillage series voicing the importance of...January 24, 2012/No comment